 Trust us, Australians wouldn’t spend so much time in and around water if they didn’t absolutely love it!
 There is something truly special about floating at the beach when the sun is out.
 With confidence in your own abilities and respect for the environment you’re swimming in, we’re sure you’ll become addicted just like a true Aussie.

-Where to start swimming
+Where to start learning to swim?

 Now that you know why you should be swimming, where are you going to do it?
 The best place to start is your local swimming pool and luckily Australia has hundreds of them!